 There’s something to be said for finding a doctor you like and sticking with him or her.
 That goes for eye doctors too.
 Over time, that doctor will get to know you and track your health each time you visit.
 And, continuity is tops when it comes to better healthcare.
 VSP network provider Bryan Granger, O.D. knows from personal experience what a plus it is to see patients visit after visit.

 It helped him figure out what was going on with one patient’s complaint of dry, irritated eyes.

 The middle-aged woman complained that her eyes were “dry, gritty and puffy at times,” he remembers.
 Dr. Granger had two main questions he wanted to investigate more.

-The first was if the patient was actually suffering dry eye syndrome.
+The first was if the patient was actually suffering from dry eye syndrome.
 This condition, which you might have seen pharmaceutical ads about, is a chronic disorder.
 The eyes simply don’t produce enough lubricating moisture to keep them comfortable.
 It can be painful, annoying, and even cause eye tissue scarring – and that’s not good for vision.

 The other question was whether the dry eye was actually due to something more systemic – hyperthyroidism.
 It’s where the thyroid gland produces too much of the important hormone.
 And, Dr. Granger’s patient had mentioned she had hyperthyroidism during her initial medical history discussion with him.
 The condition can trigger dry eye, on top of other things.

 So, Dr. Granger took a careful look at her cornea, the transparent front part of the eye.
 He did indeed find several signs of hyperthyroidism-related dry eye syndrome.
 Lack of moisture, inflammation and irritation were big clues.
-So was the slight bulging of her eyeball – that caused by the tissue swelling.
+So was the slight bulging of her eyeball that was caused by the tissue swelling.

 “This patient first visited me a year ago for a regular yearly eye exam, and I was glad she did,” says the 39-year-old optometrist, who practices in New Iberia, La.
 “Over the years, I’ve had several cases like hers, in which a patient with a thyroid disorder was also struggling with dry eye.